USB Bridge CAN Firmware Flashing

 - If Klipper prompts

 ADC out of range, this is normal.
-Connect the heated bed and thermistor to the mainboard, configure the thermistor pins for the nozzle and heated bed, then save and restart.
+Connect the heated bed and thermistor to the mainboard, configure the thermistor pins for the hotend and heated bed, then save and restart.

-Note: All IDs appearing in the document are examples.
-The actual ID for each mainboard is different; please fill in the ID you actually obtained.
+Note: All IDs appearing in this document are examples.
+The actual ID for each mainboard is different.
+Please fill in the ID you actually obtained.